 In short, we’ve all been programmed to be overcautious of any potential threat to our well-being, including social disapproval (which in primitive times could itself have meant starvation and death).
 So how do we 're-program' ourselves?
 We have to be a bit clever, that’s all.

 One standard method of cheating our primitive brain’s reluctance to innovative is to set out to write a list of bad ideas.
 Because a bad idea is the specified aim of the exercise, our brain won’t instinctively stifle our imagination in the same way as it usually does.
 And often, an unexpectedly good idea will pop up in the process.

 If not, at least the exercise will get you thinking differently about the problem.
 Research from both MIT and the University of California has shown that this approach does work.
 Such exercises are commonly done in groups but can work better on your own.
 Setting a time limit can also be helpful.

 Other ways to ‘trick your brain’ to draw out unexpected ideas include mood boarding, word association exercises and freewriting (sitting down and writing continuously for a set of time, with no regard for spelling, grammar, or even subject).

 3. Think like a kid

 While we’re on the subject of our subconscious brain ‘censoring’ our thoughts, and instinctively shutting down our more radical ideas, do you know who doesn’t have that problem?
 Kids.

-When you’re a child, you haven’t yet learned about the millions of things that you should never do, say or think, in order to be functioning, grown-up members of society.
-And so your imagination is free to run wild, make crazy associations and just enjoy the fun of thinking random and often ridiculous thoughts.
+When you’re a child, you haven’t yet learned about the millions of things that you should never do, say or think, to be functioning, grown-up members of society.
+And so your imagination is free to run wild, make crazy associations and enjoy the fun of thinking random and often ridiculous thoughts.

 The good news is that having experienced that kind of unbridled sense of imagination in the past, it’s still possible to return to it as an adult, and open up those underutilised pathways of creativity that have been lying dormant ever since.